 While you are playing, use words like ‘your turn’ / ‘my turn’ / ‘your turn’ / ‘my turn’ so they start to learn the words.
 Teach them a phrase to use (instead of snatching) if turn-taking breaks down – something like ‘It’s my turn now’ or ‘Can I have a turn’.
 Remember to praise them when they use their words.

 Be patient.
 Sharing is a skill that has to be learnt and, just like learning to ride a bike, they will fall off quite a few times before they get it right.
+You might find it useful to look at these Books for teaching children social skills.

 My little one has a tantrum if I make her share, what should I do?